rob-myers/rob-myers.github.io/docs/plan.md

 ## TODO (unsorted)

-- ensure windows cut out of walls (102)
+- ✅ render: ensure windows cut out of walls
 - clarify convention that walls must have things cut out of them, else holes cannot be computed

 - ✅ Rename `GeomorphCssLightsTest` as `LightsTest`